FionaHM/sequelizedBurger/README.md

 * GET:
 A get request is set to serve the base url '/'.
 The homepage is populated with the burger data from the database by using sequelize ORM to query the burgers table in the database.
 The results of this call are redendered to the page used in the index.handlebars view.

+This route also displays the customer that has eaten the most burgers - it only selects one - even when there are customers many with the same number devoured.

 ##   Data: